michelfernandez/cove/site/content/french/integration.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< testimonial "testimonial/btov-logo-96w.png" "Nicole Herzog, Investisseur et membre du conseil d'administration" >}}
-"Jusqu'à présent, les solutions de signature électronique étaient soit juridiquement contraignantes et moins conviviales, soit faciles à utiliser mais juridiquement non contraignantes.
-Skribble combine les deux avantages pour la première fois: il est facile à utiliser et juridiquement contraignant." {{< /testimonial >}}
+{{< testimonial "testimonial/softcom-logo-108w.png" "Rémy Tzaud, CEO von Softcom" >}}
+"We integrated the API for the Canton of Fribourg in half a day.
+The API from Skribble leaves nothing to be desired."
+{{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)